deep-entertainment/safehouse/design/items/bedroom_wardrobe_drawer_lower.md

 # Wardrobe lower drawer

 #item #bedroom

 The lower drawer of the wardrobe.
 We need a closed and an open state here.
+It strangely has a padlock on it.

 - Look
   > [marjorie](characters/marjorie.md)